How to create an imprint page and what information to include

 - Check the What information to include section below for tips on what to include for your imprint page.

-- Remember to save your settings
+- Remember to save and publish your settings

 Create a separate imprint page to your existing website:

 - Create a separate imprint page with your website builder of choice and add a link to it for example to the footer of your site.

 - Embed your Rentle Online store to this site.

 - You can view our embedding instructions from here.

 - Email address